quicwg/quic-v2/draft-duke-quic-v2.md

 QUIC version 2 is meant to mitigate ossification concerns and exercise the version negotiation mechanisms.
-The only change is a tweak to the inputs of some crypto derivation functions.
+The only change is a tweak to the inputs of some crypto derivation functions to enforce full key separation.
 Any endpoint that supports two versions needs to implement version negotiation to protect against downgrade attacks.

 This document may, over time, also serve as a vehicle for other needed changes to QUIC version 1.